 Doing so can begin to create a culture of clean while helping to change behavior, promote cleanliness, and keep your facility safe.
 No matter how diligent you are with your cleaning, sanitizing, and disinfecting efforts, all it takes is one infected person sneezing or touching a surface to destroy the virtue of all of your hard work.

-- Remind guests and employees to stay home if they aren’t feeling well and list out the incubation period for the cold & flu viruses.
+- Remind guests and employees to stay home if they aren’t feeling well and list out the incubation period for cold & flu viruses.